missing cover art

 DescriptionEden has been successfully colonised, by creating several domed cities.
 Society is rigidly functioning, unemployment, crime and poverty all non-existent.
 The economy functions on fines rather than taxes, making for a plethora of petty rules and no penal punishment.
 Robot employees make everything run cheaply.
 Body part reselling allows hospitals to turn a profit.
 Robots can even control human reproduction.
 The end result is a society in which humans have no useful role.
 Who would live in a 'paradise' like this?

 The Worm In Paradise is the culmination of the Silicon Dreams series of interactive fiction.
+The Worm in Paradise is set about 50 years after the events of the previous game in the trilogy, Return to Eden.
 The game relies on strict timing and a day/night cycle (using a decimal clock with 10 100-minute hours) – return to your home before darkness falls, and don't expect robots to help with tasks which will not be finished in the day.
 Vital buildings can be located using colour-coded co-ordinates, but these change every time you load the game, so be careful to write them down.

 There are no BBC Micro user screenshots for this game.